Spin dynamics of antiferromagnetically coupled bilayers - the case of Cr_2TeO_6: Introduction

-To visualize the magnetic ordering and magnetic exchange in the system we will consider the ground state spin ordering in Cr$_2$(M=Te,W, Mo)O$_6$ (see Fig.~\ref{fig:CrMWstruc1}).~\cite{kunn68} One has two bilayers (perpendicular to the $z$-axis) in the tetragonal unit cell $(a,a,c)$ and four Cr spins/unit cell.
-The experimental unit cell parameters are $a=4.545$\AA\; and $c=8.995$\AA\; for Cr$_2$TeO$_6$ and $a=4.583$\AA\; and $c=8.853$\AA \;for Cr$_2$WO$_6$.~\cite{zhu14} The distance between the inter-bilayer (NN) Cr atoms i.e. Cr1 and Cr3 is $\delta \sim 3.00$\AA\;$\approx c/3$, whereas the distance between intra-bilayer NN Cr atoms (Cr1 and Cr2 or Cr3 and Cr4) is $\sim 3.80$\AA.
+To visualize the magnetic ordering and exchange coupling in these systems we will consider the ground state spin ordering in Cr$_2$TeO$_6$ [see Fig.~\ref{fig:CrMWstruc1}].~\cite{kunn68} One has two bilayers (perpendicular to the $z$-axis) in the tetragonal unit cell $(a,a,c)$ and four Cr spins/unit cell.
+The experimental unit cell parameters are $a=4.545$\AA\; and $c=8.995$\AA\; for Cr$_2$TeO$_6$ and $a=4.583$\AA\; and $c=8.853$\AA \;for Cr$_2$WO$_6$.~\cite{zhu14} The distance between the inter-bilayer (NN) Cr atoms i.e. Cr1 and Cr3 or Cr2 and Cr4 is $\delta \sim 3.00$\AA\;$\approx c/3$, whereas the distance between intra-bilayer NN Cr atoms (Cr1 and Cr2 or Cr3 and Cr4) is $\sim 3.80$\AA.
 One bilayer contains Cr1 and Cr2 spins and the other contains Cr3 and Cr4 spins.
 The inter-bilayer coupling comes through Cr1-Cr3 and Cr2-Cr4 dimers, it is antiferromagnetic and its strength is denoted by $J$.
 The NN intra-bilayer coupling is between Cr3-Cr4 and Cr1-Cr2 and its strength is denoted by $j$.
-The magnitude of $j$ is considerably smaller than that of $J$ in these systems which can therefore regarded as weakly interacting quantum dimers, $J$ being the strength of intra-dimer antiferromagnetic coupling.
-In Cr$_2$MoO$_6$ and in Cr$_2$WO$_6$ the inter-dimer (also the intra-bilayer) coupling is ferromagnetic making the bilayers ferromagnetic.
-On the other hand, in Cr$_2$TeO$_6$ the intra-bilayer coupling is antiferromagnetic.
+The magnitude of $j$ is considerably smaller than that of $J$ in these systems which can therefore regarded as weakly interacting quantum dimers.
+In Cr$_2$TeO$_6$ the intra-bilayer coupling is antiferromagnetic.
 In thermodynamic measurements the high temperature properties (for example peak in heat capacity) are determined primarily by the dimers i.e. the energy scale is set by the intra-dimer coupling strength $J$ whereas for the low temperature properties below the antiferromagnetic transition temperature the intra-dimer coupling $j$ is responsible for the long range order.
 Also it plays an important role in magnon dispersion and quantum spin fluctuations.
-Experimental values of the couplings are: $J=-2.9$ meV and $j=-0.4$ meV for Cr$_2$TeO$_6$ and $J=-3.8$ meV and $j=0.12$ meV for Cr$_2$WO$_6$.~\cite{drillon79}
+Experimental values of the couplings estimated from high temperature susceptibility measurements are: $|J|=2.9$ meV and $|j|=0.4$ meV for Cr$_2$TeO$_6$ and $|J|=3.8$ meV and $|j|=0.12$ meV for Cr$_2$WO$_6$.~\cite{drillon79}